Puerto Vallarta to Mexico City

 Ride 1: Puerto Vallarta to Guadalajara

-There are 2 routes you can take, libre (free) or cuota (toll).
-I read that the libre/free road is a nice ride, so I opted for it (set Google Maps to avoid highways and tolls to get the libre road).
-This was a good ride through some historical scenes.
-Mascota and the area around it were a surprise: a classic historical town recognised as one of the best preserved in Mexico.
-I don't think many tourists make it here.
-There was some nice scenery along the way, but nothing in the same class as the roads in and out of Durango (or nearly as challenging).
+You can take two routes: libre (free) or cuota (toll).
+I heard the libre road is a nice ride, so I went for it.
+I set Google Maps to avoid highways and tolls to get the libre road.
+This ride was a pleasant surprise through some historical scenes.
+Mascota, in particular, is a classic town and one of the best-preserved in Mexico.
+Not many tourists venture here, which makes it even more special.

-Guadalajara was good, a bit grungy.
-I stayed at an ok local tourist hotel a few blocks from the historic downtown center.
-Two nights were enough to experience the city (though I probably missed a lot).
+The scenery was nice, but it didn't compare to the stunning roads around Durango.
+Guadalajara itself was a bit grungy but had its charm.
+I stayed at a decent local tourist hotel just a few blocks from the historic downtown.
+Two nights were enough to get a taste of the city, though I probably missed a lot.

 Ride: 302 km / 8 hours